decred/politeia/politeiawww/api/v1/api.md

 ### `User proposals`

-Retrieve a page of proposals submitted by the given user; the number of proposals returned in the page is limited by the `proposallistpagesize` property, which is provided via [`Policy`](#policy).
+Retrieve a page and the total amount of proposals submitted by the given user; the number of proposals returned in the page is limited by the `proposallistpagesize` property, which is provided via [`Policy`](#policy).

 **Route:** `GET /v1/user/proposals`